honeinc/browser-event-bus/README.md

-# Post Emitter
+# browser-event-bus

-Talk between a iframe and parent window using events!
-This is just a wrapper around post message.
+A simple wrapper around the postMessage API to simplify event handling.

 ## Usage